 - Limit your number of sexual partners.
 If you have more than one sexual partner, get tested for HIV regularly.
 Get tested and treated for sexually transmitted infections (STIs), and insist that your partners do, too.
 Having an STI can increase your risk of becoming infected with HIV.

 - Don’t inject drugs.
-But if you do, use only clean needles and equipment and don’t share your equipment with others.
+But if you do, use only sterile drug injection equipment and water and never share your equipment with others.

 I am HIV positive but my partner is HIV negative.
 How can I protect my partner from HIV?

+Take HIV medicines daily.
 Treatment with HIV medicines (called antiretroviral therapy or ART for short) helps people with HIV live longer, healthier lives.
-ART can’t cure HIV infection but it can reduce the amount of HIV in an HIV-infected person’s body.
-Having less HIV in the body reduces the risk of HIV transmission.
+ART can’t cure HIV infection but it can reduce the amount of HIV in the body.
+Having less HIV in your body will reduce your risk of passing HIV to your partner during sex.
+For added protection, you can also talk to your partner about taking PrEP.

 - Post-exposure prophylaxis (PEP)